 The Jan Michalski Foundation lies at the foot of the Swiss Jura Mountains in Montricher.
 The village is approximately 30 minutes from Lausanne and one hour from Geneva.
 It is possible to reach Montricher from Morges by train.

 Six ‘Treehouses’ overlook Lake Geneva and the Alps while the seventh faces the Jura forest.
-One other ‘Treehouse’ serves as a kitchen and an area where writers can socialise and relax.
+One other ‘Treehouse’ serves as a kitchen and common living area and where writers can cook together, socialize and relax.

 See Treehouses for more information.

 Length of stay

-From two weeks, one, two, three or six months.
+Two week-, one-, two-, three- or six-month stays are available.
 The length of stay should match the scope of the project.
 The period applied for is a request only, and the Jan Michalski Foundation reserves the right to offer another period depending on availability.

 There are no age or nationality restrictions

-Residents will be allocated a ‘Treehouse’ for as long as they need to complete their writing project.
+Residents are allocated one of the seven ‘Treehouses’ for as long as they need to complete their writing project.
 This ‘Treehouse’ allows them to live independently.
 For projects in pairs, a separate Treehouse will be assigned to each of the selected candidates.

-We have one cabin available for people with reduced mobility.
+We have one Treehouse available for people with reduced mobility.
 Please specify any reduced mobility needs in the ‘comments’ box in the ‘your stay’ section of the application form.

 Residents’ travel costs to and from their home address will be covered by the Foundation.

-Residents will be granted a monthly allowance of CHF 1200.
+Residents are granted a monthly allowance of CHF 1200.